-- Electronic Doorbell: A FAVORITE!!
-This plays all kinds of different tunes and melodies….even ‘Jingle Bells’!
-It’s easy for Rowan to activate, and he also likes the red lights that flash as the music plays.
+- It’s easy for Rowan to activate, and he also likes the red lights that flash as the music plays.
 Sadly, when the batteries run out, it’s dead since it’s industrial-glued to the board, but for all we know that may be long after Rowan loses interest in the board.

 - Night Latch: Rowan enjoys pulling on the chain more than actually sliding it, but hey, at least it peaks his interest!